Carmelina Moscato: College career

 Moscato attended Pennsylvania State University from 2002 to 2005 and helped the Nittany Lions win four Big Ten regular season championships.
 During her time at Penn State, the team earned appearances in the College Cup semifinals in 2002 and 2005.
+Her 2002 season at Penn State yielded a Final Four appearance in the Division I NCAA Championship and were Big Ten Champions.

 Club career

 From Canada to Italy and Sweden, 2005–2011

 Moscato joined the Vancouver Whitecaps in 2003 and played 256 minutes during her five appearances.
 In 2004, she helped the Whitecaps win their first W-League championship title.
 She scored three goals and three assists that season before joining Ottawa Fury in 2005.
 She sits 15th all-time amongst Whitecaps players after recording five goals and five assists in 14 appearances.

 Moscato spent 2009 to 2010 with UPC Tavagnacco in the Serie A, the top division of soccer in Italy, before joining the national team camp to train heading into the 2011 FIFA Women's World Cup.
 She scored once in 15 league appearances playing as a defender.
 In July 2011, Moscato joined Canadian national teammates Melissa Tancredi and Stephanie Labbé to play for Piteå IF, a club in the Swedish Damallsvenskan.
 She started in all ten of her appearances with the club and scored one goal.
 She also made one appearance for Dalsjöfors GoIF in 2012.